Dimia, 3 mg+0.02 mg 28 pcs

 Circulatory disorders

-The use of any OC increases the risk of venous thromboembolism (VTE).
-The increased risk of VTE is most pronounced in the first year of a woman’s use of OCs.
+Taking any COC increases the risk of venous thromboembolism (VTE).
+The increase in the risk of VTE is most pronounced in the first year of a woman’s use of COCs.

-Epidemiological studies have shown that the incidence of VTE in women with no risk factors taking low-dose estrogen (<0.05 mg ethinylestradiol) OCs is approximately 20 per 100,000 women-years (for second-generation levonorgestrel-containing pills) or 40 per 100,000 women-years (for third-generation deogestrel/gestogen-containing pills).
-Women who do not use OC have 5 to 10 VTE and 60 pregnancies per 100,000 woman-years.
-VTE is fatal in 1-2% of cases.
+Epidemiological studies have shown that the incidence of VTE in women without risk factors taking low-dose estrogens (<0.05 mg ethinyl estradiol) in COCs is approximately 20 cases per 100,000 woman-years (for second-generation levonorgestrel-containing COCs) or 40 cases per 100,000 woman-years (for desogestrel/gestodene-containing COCs third generation).
+Women who do not use COCs have an incidence of 5–10 VTE and 60 pregnancies per 100,000 woman-years.
+VTE is fatal in 1–2% of cases.

-The data from a large, prospective, 3-track study showed that the incidence of VTE in women with or without other risk factors for VTE who used a combination of ethinylestradiol and drospirenone, 0.03+3 mg, was consistent with the incidence of VTE in women using levonorgestrel-containing oral contraceptives and other OCs.
-The risk of VTE when taking Dimia® is currently unknown.
+Data from a large, prospective, 3-arm study showed that the incidence of VTE in women with or without other risk factors for VTE who used the combination of ethinyl estradiol and drospirenone 0.03+3 mg was similar to the incidence of VTE in women who used levonorgestrel-containing oral contraceptives and other COCs.
+The risk of VTE when taking Dimia® has not currently been established.

-Epidemiological studies have also found an association between taking OCs and an increased risk of arterial thromboembolism (myocardial infarction, transient ischemic disturbances).
+Epidemiological studies have also revealed an association between COC use and an increased risk of arterial thromboembolism (myocardial infarction, transient ischemic events).

-Very rarely, women taking oral contraceptives have had thrombosis of other blood vessels, such as veins and arteries of the liver, mesentery, kidneys, brain or retina.
-There is no consensus on the association of these events with taking hormonal contraceptives.
+Very rarely, thrombosis of other blood vessels, such as veins and arteries of the liver, mesentery, kidney, brain or retina, has occurred in women taking oral contraceptives.
+There is no consensus regarding the connection of these phenomena with the use of hormonal contraceptives.

-Symptoms of venous or arterial thrombotic/thromboembolic events or acute cerebrovascular events:
+Symptoms of venous or arterial thrombotic/thromboembolic events or acute cerebrovascular accidents:

 – unusual unilateral pain and/or swelling of the lower extremities;

-– sudden severe chest pain, whether or not it radiates to the left arm;
+– sudden severe pain in the chest, regardless of whether it radiates to the left arm or not;

 – sudden shortness of breath;